Multi-cloud means several different public clouds are used to support one or more applications, instead of just a single public cloud.

 Cloudflare sits between end users and cloud infrastructure.
 We are able to integrate with, secure, and accelerate traffic to any cloud provider, or for multiple cloud providers.

-A multicloud deployment can come about unintentionally, as a result of shadow IT.
+A multi-cloud deployment can come about unintentionally, as a result of shadow IT.
 Shadow IT is when internal teams set up technical systems or use software products without official approval or oversight from the larger organization.
-A simple example would be if a company's employees use a chat app that isn't sanctioned or managed by the company to communicate about business activities.
+A simple example would be if a company's employees use a chat app that is not sanctioned or managed by the company to communicate about business activities.